mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `domain` is the domain name for the Mesos cluster.
 The domain name can use characters [a-z, A-Z, 0-9], `-` if it is not the first or last character of a domain portion, and `.` as a separator of the textual portions of the domain name.
 We recommend you avoid valid [top-level domain names](http://en.wikipedia.org/wiki/List_of_Internet_top-level_domains).
 The default value is `mesos`.

-`port` is the port number that Mesos-DNS monitors for incoming DNS requests from slaves.
+`port` is the port number that Mesos-DNS monitors for incoming DNS requests.
 Requests can be sent over TCP or UDP.
 We recommend you use port `53` as several applications assume that the DNS server listens to this port.
 The default value is `53`.

 `resolvers` is a comma separated list with the IP addresses of external DNS servers that Mesos-DNS will contact to resolve any DNS requests outside the `domain`.
 We ***recommend*** that you list the nameservers specified in the `/etc/resolv.conf` on the server Mesos-DNS is running.
 Alternatively, you can list `8.8.8.8`, which is the [Google public DNS](https://developers.google.com/speed/public-dns/) address.
 The `resolvers` field is required.